 Who’s the guy writing all the content?

-Structural engineering and engineering education are things I’m very passionate about (hence the website).
+Structural engineering and engineering education are things I’m very passionate about.
 I graduated with a first in structural engineering from Dublin Institute of Technology in 2006.
 I have a masters degree in civil engineer and a PhD in structural dynamics (crowd-induced structural vibration).
 After getting my degree I worked for several years in Dublin for two companies, Arup Consulting Engineers and Tobin Consulting Engineers.
 After completing my PhD in 2013 I took up an assistant professor post at the University of Nottingham.
 This was followed by a 3 year stint as an assistant professor at the University of Warwick.
 Following a move to Cornwall in 2016, I joined the University of Exeter as a senior lecturer in structural engineering.
 I’m also a chartered engineer with Engineers Ireland (I’m Irish by the way!) and a Fellow of the Higher Education Academy.

 What I like teaching